Crustaceans are invertebrate animals characterised by a hard exoskeleton, a segmented body, and jointed limbs.

 Philoscia muscorum

-Sometimes known as the 'Fast Woodlouse' because it has the ability to run faster than many other common species when disturbed.
-This brownish mottled woodlouse has a dark stripe running along the back and a black head.
-Antennae have three flagellal segments at the tip.
-Its maximum length is 11mm.
-Normally seen from early spring to late autumn.
-Mating normally occurs during the night.
-When a female is ready to mate a male climbs on her back and licks her head while drumming against her with his front legs.
+Sometimes referred to as the 'Fast Woodlouse' due to its capacity to move more quickly than many other common species when disturbed.
+This brownish mottled woodlouse features a dark stripe along its back and has a black head.
+It can reach a maximum length of 11mm and is typically observed from early spring to late autumn.
+Mating usually takes place at night.
+When a female is prepared to mate, a male climbs onto her back and licks her head while tapping against her with his front legs.

 #